andrew-chang-dewitt/pyspec/README.md

 Quickstart
 ----------

+The simplest use case is to write spec files intended to be directly called by python, without any support for the CLI tool.

+### Basic example

 Writing a test script begins with **describing** a test group, then adding tests to **it** using `describe()` & `Describe.it()`.
 To do this, first import `describe` from `pyspec` & any modules your are testing: